 Jump to:

 Guacamole is a delicious Mexican accompaniment to many dishes.
-Usually, traditional guacamole is prepared with avocado, onions, tomatoes, and chilli peppers, which are high in FODMAPs.
+Usually, traditional guacamole is prepared with avocado, onions, tomatoes, and chili peppers, which are high in FODMAPs.

 Reasons to 💖 this FODMAP guac

-- It is a tummy and heart-friendly guacamole no onion recipe.
+- It is a tummy and heart-friendly guacamole with no onion recipe.

 - AIP-friendly recipe.